 On the pitch, Keehan’s lack of managerial experience was cruelly exposed in the league and most notoriously in an FA Cup 4th Qualifying round replay exit at home to Eastern Counties side Leiston.

 Keehan resigned in March 2009 following a fourteenth successive league defeat away to Rushden & Diamonds, and relegation came with seven games remaining, by which time Under 18 coach Steve Ibbitson had become caretaker manager.

 Ibbitson accepted the position permanently in May 2009 and faced another difficult season as the financial pressures off the pitch saw the club face three winding up petitions from the HMRC in four months.

 On the pitch, Ibbitson steered the Rooks to Blue Square South safety with a magnificent run-in, dropping just five points in the last six games with a final game victory at Hampton & Richmond ending the season on a high in front of over 150 travelling fans.

 Behind the scenes, a group of six supporters calling themselves Rooks125 were working hard to take the club into community ownership having witnessed the serious financial problems that had befallen the Rooks.

 Finally on July 8th 2010, Lewes FC was officially transferred out of private ownership into a mass-ownership Community Benefit Society called Lewes Community Football Club, consisting of benefactors and members of the former Management Committee.

-The six members of Rooks125 have formed the inaugural Executive Board, working as volunteers to install improved working practices and procedures during the season before planning to open up the wider membership of LCFC to all the club’s supporters in 2011/12.
+The six members of Rooks125 formed the inaugural Executive Board, working as volunteers to install improved working practices and procedures during the season before planning to open up the wider membership of LCFC to all the club’s supporters in 2011/12.
 All Board positions now are elected by the whole Ownership base.